VirusTotal/yara/docs/writingmodules.rst

 allocated during ``module_load``.
 There's nothing to free in this case, so the function just returns ``ERROR_SUCCESS``.
 Both ``module_load`` and ``module_unload`` should return ``ERROR_SUCCESS`` to indicate that everything went fine.
-If a different value is returned the scanning will be aborted and the error reported to the user.
+If a different value is returned the scanning will be aborted and an error reported to the user.

 Building our "Hello World!"